 As HopeChest President and CEO, Ken encourages staff, volunteers, sponsors, and donors in fulfilling the vision and mission of HopeChest: to seek to respond to the revelation about God’s heart in James 1:27.
-He is a graduate of Indiana University-Bloomington, where he majored in Political Science with a minor in Business and a certificate from the School of Public and Environmental Affairs.
-Although Ken’s “official” workspace is the hayloft of the Barn in Palmer Lake, he works anywhere there is anyone willing to listen about what God is doing through HopeChest!
+He is a graduate of Indiana University-Bloomington, where he majored in political science with a minor in business and a certificate from the School of Public and Environmental Affairs.
+Although Ken’s “official” workspace is the hayloft of The Barn in Palmer Lake, he works anywhere there is anyone willing to listen about what God is doing through HopeChest!

 Vice President of Marketing & Investor Advancement